Tuition and Financial Aid

 Cost of Attendance

-The Program offers scholarships up to $5,000 per academic year to academically qualified students in the EMAP Program.
-Qualification for the first year will be assessed unpon student's completion of her/his application to EMAP.
+The Program offers up to 3-credit merit based tuition scholarships (~$6,400) for the first academic year to academically qualified students in the EMAP Program.
+Qualification for it will be assessed unpon student’s completion of her/his application to EMAP.

 Financing Your Education